 I have a nice collection of ebooks in my ebook readers Kindle Voyage and Kobo Aura One.
 I have also some paperbacks in my bookshelf.

 I have either read these (e)books in last couple of years or plan to read them in upcoming months.
 I thought that I share the most important part of this list with awesome Sitecore Dev Community.
 It could help newcomers with orientation and suggest them what to read to get them up to speed with Sitecore.
-This list will also help advanced Sitecore Developers to fill their gap in knowledge and maybe they will find interesting books they have by some mistake missed out so far.
+This list will also help advanced Sitecore Developers to fill their gap in or deepen their knowledge and maybe they will find interesting books they have by some mistake missed out so far.

 I am neither a front-end developer nor full-stack developer anymore.
 From bottom of my heart I am pure Sitecore back-end developer, architect and consultant so expect books that are appealing for similar audience.
 However all books (except perhaps the ones in chapter 3) are targeted to broader audience not just back-end developers 🙂